TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/If/Index.rst

          boolean

    Description
-         This negates the result just before it exits.
-So if anything above returns true the overall returns ends up returning false!!
+         This property is checked after all other properties.
+If set, it negates the result, which is present before its execution.

+         So if all other conditions, which were used, returned true, with this property the overall return ends up being false.
+If at least one of the other conditions, which were used, returned false, the overall return ends up being true.

    Default

-.. container:: table-row

-   Property
-         directReturn

-   Data type
-         boolean

-   Description
-         If this property exists the true/false of this value is returned.
-         Could be used to set true/false by TypoScript constant

-   Default
+         0

 .. ###### END~OF~TABLE ######